-To start charging, you will need to download the mobile app from the ChargePoint website (www.chargepoint.com/drivers/ mobile).
+To start charging, you will need to download the mobile app from the ChargePoint website (www.chargepoint.com/drivers/mobile).

 Effective 1 August 2022, the charging fees are as follows:

-- \$1.50 will be charged for each hour up to 4 hours. - \$3.00 will be charged for each hour in excess of the first 4 hours.
+- \$1.50 will be charged for each hour up to 4 hours. - \$3.00 will be charged for each hour in excess of the first 4 hours and for as long as the vehicle is plugged into the charging port

-Charging stations are available on a "first come, first serve" basis each day.
-Please park at the spots allocated for electric vehicle charging only when you are charging your vehicle.
+Charging stations are available on a first come, first served basis each day.
+Please park in the spots allocated for electric vehicle charging only when you are charging your vehicle.
 Please do not unplug anyone else's vehicle.
 When charging is complete, please return the charging cord back to its original position in the holder.
-For any issues, you may contact support (24/7) at 1 888 758 4389.
+For any issues, call 1 888 758 4389 (24/7 support).